NYUMedML/headCT_foundation/README.md

 Due to the possibility of inferring private patient facial features from Head CT data, we apologize that public release of the model weights is not permitted.
 The model weights are only available upon request after signing institutional agreement.
 Requests for model weights should be sent to the corresponding author and the NYU Langone Data Sharing Strategy Board (DSSB) Committee (DataSharing@nyulangone.org).

 ## Citation
-If you find this repository useful and want to see more details, please consider citing and checking our preprint paper:
+If you find this repository useful and want to see more details, please consider citing and checking our paper:
 ```
 @Article{Zhu2026,
     author={Zhu, Weicheng and Huang, Haoxu and Tang, Huanze and Musthyala, Rushabh and Yu, Boyang and Chen, Long and Vega, Emilio and O'Donnell, Thomas and Hayek, Reya and Kuohn, Lindsey and Dehkharghani, Seena and Frontera, Jennifer A. and Masurkar, Arjun V. and Melmed, Kara and Razavian, Narges},